-For general information about realms and login modules, see the section about working with realms, users, groups, and roles in "Introduction to Security in the Java EE Platform" in The Java EE 7 Tutorial.
+For general information about realms and login modules, see the section about working with realms, users, groups, and roles in "Introduction to Security in the Java EE Platform" in The Java EE 8 Tutorial.

-For Javadoc tool pages relevant to custom realms, go to http://glassfish.java.net/nonav/docs/v3/api/ and click on the com.sun.appserv.security package.
+For Javadoc tool pages relevant to custom realms, see the com.sun.appserv.security package.

-Custom login modules must extend the com.sun.appserv.security.AppservPasswordLoginModule class.
+Custom login modules must extend the

+com.sun.appserv.security.AppservPasswordLoginModule class.
 This class implements javax.security.auth.spi.LoginModule.
 Custom login modules must not implement LoginModule directly.